Back To Top

 Expensive for its size

-Very hungry picnickers will be delighted by how fast this BBQ heats up, and the style-conscious among us will love the available range of colours.
-Helen recommends that smaller foods yield the best results with this BBQ, like foods, like sausages, burgers and chicken portions.
-That's because the difference in the heat across the grill becomes really apparent when you try to cook long kebabs or bigger pieces of meat.
+Very hungry picnickers will be delighted by how fast this BBQ heats up, and Helen recommends that smaller foods yield the best results with this BBQ, like foods, like sausages, burgers and chicken portions.
+That's because the difference in the heat across the grill becomes really apparent when you try to cook long kebabs or bigger pieces of meat, plus there's no lid that you can use while it's hot, so a lot of the heat is lost.

 Read our full Lotus Grill BBQ review for more information.